 Adobe Acrobat Pro X: Creating an Optimized PDF

 A PDF (portable document format) is used to view a document on a computing device regardless of the application, software, or hardware that was used to create the original document.
-Adobe Acrobat software, which is used to create a PDF, and is available for use in the campus computing labs and from Software Distribution Services.
+Adobe Acrobat software, which is used to create a PDF, and is available for use in the Student Computing Labs and from Software Distribution Services.
 This document explains how to optimize a PDF to reduce the file size and minimize printing errors related to file size or image content.
 If you require assistance creating a PDF, please refer to the instructions at technology.pitt.edu for creating a PDF.

 How to optimize PDF files in Acrobat Pro X

-1. Open the file in Adobe Acrobat (available in all Campus Computing Labs and Software Distribution Services).
+1. Open the file in Adobe Acrobat (available in all Student Computing Labs and Software Distribution Services).

 2. Click File -> Save As -> Optimized PDF.